-- The Sociopath: Ultimately this: not caring that the information you sold out murdered hundreds of people is just as despicable as cackling in evil glee about it, especially if you coldly add that the hefty amount of cash you got for said betrayal is an adequate justification for doing so.
-Then again, his body language does indicate some genuine resignation, if not even guilt.
-Keep in mind that it was either "sell out your allies for wealth and leave unharmed" or "certain brutal death".
+- The Sociopath: Subverted.
+Not caring that the information you sold out murdered hundreds of people is just as despicable as cackling in evil glee about it, especially if you coldly add that the hefty amount of cash you got for said betrayal is an adequate justification for doing so.
+However, his body language does indicate some genuine resignation, if not even guilt, and it was either selling out his allies for wealth and leaving unharmed or suffering a certain brutal death.
 Being a "True Neutral" with no dog in either fight, what would be the sense of dying for a cause one doesn't believe in?
 He comes across as less "evil" and more "selfish cowardly jerk".

 - Spanner in the Works: His betrayal of Finn and Rose not only screws them over, but it completely derails their plan — the First Order learns of the escaping transports and hundreds of Resistance soldiers get killed in the process.

 - Speech Impediment: He has a stutter that comes and goes, sometimes bordering on Porky Pig Pronunciation.
 It could pass as a nervous tick if he weren't so laid back.

 - What Happened to the Mouse?: The last we see of him is him going towards his ship, not him flying off.
 As such, it's unclear whenever he flew off or died when Holdo crashed into the ship before he could leave.
 The cut scene where Rose bites Hux's finger seems to indicate the former, as when Hux scurries off, the ship isn't there in the background at all.